 1.3 Tell Emotional Stories Through Your Campaign

 Powerful fundraising campaigns create empathy with your donors.
 Storytelling can play a key role in this.
-Promote the “human” aspects of your work to appeal to the emotions of your supporters.
-High-quality images that link to your nonprofit’s mission can drive emotions.
+Promote the human aspects of your work to appeal to the emotions of your supporters.
+High-quality images, videos, and descriptions of your nonprofit’s work can also drive emotions.

-Use “you” language to put your donors at the center of your campaign.
+And be sure to use “you” language to put your donors at the center of your campaign, instead of focusing on what your nonprofit does.
 This helps them feel they can make a real difference through their year-end giving.
-If they’re already thinking about giving in the last few months of the year, this can provide a push to get them over the line.

 1.4 Set Out Your Campaign Timeline